“Boxing turns a boy into a man“

 He hadn’t even googled his name.

-So, seeing as promoter Chris Sanigar had just announced the name (Adam Jones) for the gathered crowd of press at Cardiff’s Ice Arena, yours truly decided to Google it for Nathan, then showed him the screen.
+So, seeing as promoter Chris Sanigar had just announced the name (Adam Jones) for the gathered crowd of press at Cardiff’s Ice Arena, we Googled it for Nathan, then showed him the screen.

 Nathan smiled, nodded, raised his eye brows pretending to show interest, then carried on talking about anything else that sprung to mind.

-When Nathan Thorley says he doesn’t care who he faces, he’s a rare example of a fighter who actually means it.
+When Nathan Thorley says he doesn’t care who he faces, he’s a fine example of a fighter who actually means it.

 “The jab is the key tool for me, it takes you into trouble and gets you out of it.”